noelcv/noelcv/README.md

 ==================================================================================================================================================
 -----------------------------

-I am a Full-Stack Software Engineer with 10 years of experience in communication consulting and project management for corporate, gov and non-gov clients.
+I am a Senior Full-Stack Software Engineer with 10 years of experience in communication consulting and project management for corporate, gov and non-gov clients.

 * 🌍  I'm based in Luxembourg
 * ✉️  You can contact me at [noelguiavieira@gmail.com](mailto:noelguiavieira@gmail.com)